-The bill HB207 amends the Code of Alabama 1975 to enhance the governance and oversight of information technology and cybersecurity within state agencies.
+The bill HB207 amends the Code of Alabama 1975 to enhance the governance and management of information technology and cybersecurity across state agencies.
 Key insertions include the expansion of the Office of Information Technology's responsibilities to include cybersecurity, the establishment of a Telecommunications Revolving Fund, and the creation of a technology quality assurance board.
-New definitions for terms such as "cybersecurity," "technology contract," and "telecommunications equipment" are introduced to clarify the office's scope.
-The bill also outlines the office's powers, including conducting criminal history background checks, and mandates that all telecommunications and cybersecurity equipment and services be managed under state jurisdiction.
+New definitions are introduced, such as "cybersecurity" and "telecommunications equipment," while the bill also grants the office the authority to conduct criminal history background checks on individuals accessing sensitive technology infrastructure.
+Additionally, it mandates that all telecommunications and cybersecurity equipment and services be managed under state jurisdiction, with user agencies responsible for their share of costs.

 Statutes affected: Introduced: 41-28-1, 41-28-2, 41-28-4, 41-28-5, 41-28-11, 41-28-12, 41-28-13, 41-28-14, 41-28-15, 41-28-16, 41-28-17